Methods of the Modern Brewhouse

 - Sparge with care if not underletting: add water gently and stir gently

-- Use the following dosing instructions to treat the sparge water with NaMeta:
+- Use the following dosing instructions to treat the deoxygenated sparge water with antioxidants:

 Sparge Water |